wombleton/gitlaw-nz/acts/L/Legislature Act 1908.md

 ##### 1 Short Title and commencement

-*   (1) This Act may be cited as the Legislature Amendment Act 1992, and shall be read together with and deemed part of The [Legislature Act 1908][302].
+*   (1) This Act may be cited as the Legislature Amendment Act 1992, and shall be read together with and deemed part of the [Legislature Act 1908][46].

-    (2) This Act shall come into force on the 1st day of February 1993\.
+    (2) This Act shall come into force on 1 February 1993\.

 ##### 2 Interpretation

 *   In this Act, unless the context otherwise requires,---

-    _Authorised Parliamentary paper_ means a Parliamentary paper published by order or under the authority of the House of Representatives
+    _authorised Parliamentary paper_ means a Parliamentary paper published by order or under the authority of the House of Representatives

     _Parliamentary paper_ means any report, paper, votes, or proceedings.